jonesoteri/Dune_Sales-Analysis/README.md

 * From the countplot, we can see Remota has the most transaction, same with Chinazam, Feyisola and Kenny has the least.
 * Accessories product generate more profit compare to the othe products.

-## Conclusion
-Dune sales company should invest more into the accessories product, the adult age group should be targeted and Lagos state display that they generated the highest profit.